pytest-dev/pytest-echo/README.rst

-Print environment variables, package version and generic attributes, as they are at the begining of the test.
+Print environment variables, package version and generic attributes, as they are at the beginning of the test.

 Useful in the continuous integration to dump test configuration/environment and or to check if attributes are properly set